cderv/presentations/README.md

 This repo contains presentations I made in several places.
 These presentations are available through `https://cderv.github.io/presentations/<FOLDER_NAME>`

+Some of the presentation are also hosted elsewhere but are linked here.

 ## Currently Online

 + (English) [Building a datalab service With RStudio products](https://speakerdeck.com/cderv/building-a-datalab-service), 06/06/2019,  RStudio roadshow by Thinkr